tempewda/Wolfenstein/README.md

 # Wolfenstein

-A simple navigation game showcasing raycasting, which takes a simple 2D array storing walls, map data like this
+A simple navigation game engine showcasing raycasting, which takes a simple 2D array storing walls, map data like this

 int worldMap[mapWidth][mapHeight] =<br>